 Challenging a Penalty Charge Notice

-If you would like to challenge the issuing of a Penalty Charge Notice and feel that, due to specific circumstances, you have a valid reason that should be taken into account, you can appeal online; write to: Parking Services Unit, Civic Centre, Queen Elizabeth Drive, Pershore, Worcestershire, WR10 1PT; email: email@example.com or hand your challenge in to any of the Worcestershire Hub offices.
+If you would like to challenge the issuing of a Penalty Charge Notice and feel that, due to specific circumstances, you have a valid reason that should be taken into account, you can appeal online; write to: Parking Services Unit, Civic Centre, Queen Elizabeth Drive, Pershore, Worcestershire, WR10 1PT; email: firstname.lastname@example.org or hand your challenge in to the Hub.